caren-armstrong/qEEG/eegpipeline_v2.4CA/README.txt

 Hello--before you use eegpipeline_v2.4CA.m, here are some orienting instructions:

-Note that you will need to begin with a .mat file of each EEG you want, created either using startEXAMPLE.m (you can use if starting with an .edf) OR otherwise generating the following variables (saved as '*'.mat where '*' is what you define 'file' below):
+Note that you will need to begin with a .mat file of each EEG you want, created either using startEXAMPLE.m (you can use this if starting with an .edf) OR otherwise generating the following variables (saved as '*'.mat where '*' is what you define as 'file' in (4) below):
 (1) eeg: your EEG data with each row being a channel and each column being sample (2) ecg: your EKG data with one row and each column being a sample (check line 26 of startEXAMPLE.m) (3) Fs: the sampling frequency in Hz (#samples per second)